Competitive Scholarship Supports Ph.D. Student’s Veterinary Journey

 Story by Harley Nokes, VMBS Communications

-Rachel Busselman, a third-year Doctor of Veterinary Medicine (DVM) student at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS), has been chosen to receive a $20,000 scholarship from the P.E.O.
+Rachel Busselman, a third-year Doctor of Veterinary Medicine (DVM) student at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS), has been chosen to receive a $20,000 scholarship from the P.E.O.
 Sisterhood, a philanthropic educational organization dedicated to supporting higher education for women.

 Busselman, who is originally from Omaha, Nebraska, has also been a Ph.D. student in ecology and evolutionary biology at Texas A&M University since 2018.
 She is one of 110 doctoral students to receive the award.